 We offer a full range of diagnostic radionuclide imaging tests on both our Wythenshawe and Central Manchester Sites.
 From routine bone, heart and kidney scans to more complicated procedures including PET‑CT (cardiac, neurology, paediatric, oncology, infection), white cell labelling, and platelet kinetics.
 We also provide radionuclide therapy for thyrotoxicosis and synovectomy.

 For more information about Nuclear Medicine, please see these pages on the British Nuclear Medicine Society website.

 Nuclear Medicine at MFT

 The department has its own radiopharmacy where tracers are produced for our own use and for other hospitals elsewhere in the region.

-Following administration, the presence of these tracers in the body can be imaged using one of the department’s five gamma cameras.
+Patients can be scanned using one of the department’s five gamma cameras.
 Four of the gamma cameras are also capable of single-photon emission tomography (SPECT), and two of these also have integral CT to enable combined SPECT-CT scans.
-The other gamma camera is a compact mobile system which is often used on wards.
-Alternative tracers can be imaged using our state-of-the-art combined positron emission tomography (PET) and CT (PET-CT) scanner, which is housed in its own suite within the department.
+Alternative scans can be acquired using our state-of-the-art combined positron emission tomography (PET) and CT (PET-CT) scanner, which is housed in its own suite within the department.

 Children’s imaging is carried out in a dedicated child-friendly area of the department by radiographers and technicians who specialise in children’s imaging, assisted by play specialists.
 Children are imaged primarily using their own gamma camera but the paediatric team also have access to SPECT-CT and PET-CT as required.